MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-capacity-planning.md

 ## Source considerations

 In the source environment, Azure Stack Hub runs the Azure Site Recovery VM appliance.
-The VM is a Standard DS4_V2 (8 vCPUs, 28-Gb memory, 32 data disks) VM that runs in the Azure Stack Hub user subscription.
+The VM is a [Standard_DS4_v2](../user/azure-stack-vm-sizes.md#dsv2-series) (8 vCPUs, 28-Gb memory, 32 data disks) VM that runs in the Azure Stack Hub user subscription.

 On the source environment, consider the following areas: